JNicolas45/2338-FOLDER/Testplanoutline.md

 ## Test Objectives

-As a team since we all play on different systems we will try to encounter bugs/issues while we play the game, we will note how the bug/issue was encountered, how often it happens, how did we solve the issue, consider if the issue is re-occuring, and how to prevent future issues.
+As a team since we all play on different systems we will try to encounter bugs/issues while we play the game, we will note how the bug/issue was encountered, how often it happens, how did we solve the issue, consider if the issue is re-occuring, and how to prevent future issues if possible.

 ## Acceptance Criteria

 Realistically since we all play on different systems and that problems may vary for each of us i'm thinking we should at least enocunter 10 bugs/issues as that seems like a fair amount for an old gagme constantly being backed by the community and developers.
+So surely there's still plent of bugs roaming around.

 ## References